chkp-dhouari/SourceGuard/README.md

 > ./sourceguard-cli

 Note: in order to scan Docker container images, you will need to save docker images in a .tar file.
-In the example below, i am scanning the PALO ALTO container image for Terraform/Ansible that i downloaded from Docker hub..
+In the example below, i am scanning the official Palo Alto container image for Terraform/Ansible that i downloaded from Docker hub:

 ```
 dean:sourceguard dasig$ docker images